- The Youth Collection will be closed before 9:00 a.m. on weekdays. Otherwise, we are open during all library hours.

 This page will be updated as we have other Youth-specific changes to announce.
-For information about general Rod Library practices for fall 2020, see Forward Together: Library Reopening Information.
+For information about general Rod Library practices during the covid-19 pandemic, see Forward Together: Library Reopening Information.

 The Youth Collection, designed for the adult study of children's and young adult literature, contains more than 20,000 trade books, related reference sources, and a growing number of materials in electronic formats.
 Although a small historical collection is maintained, the focus of the Youth Collection is on recently published materials representing many genres, curriculum areas, and grades PK-12.

 Staff are responsible for development of children’s/young adult materials, providing reference service for patrons using those materials, providing bibliographic instruction for patrons using those materials, maintaining and evaluating the collection, and serving as a professional resource for Iowa educators.